-Ready for some holiday entertaining?
-Here are 8 seasonal cocktails perfect for every gathering.
+Ready for some entertaining?
+Here are eight holiday cocktails perfect for every gathering.

 And to All a Good Night